shiliwu970/BIOL_5930_shili/README.md

 1. Use English for all names.
 2. Use lowercase letters with words separated by underscores maintain consistency.
-3. Use the YYYY-MM-DD format for chronological sorting.
+3. Use the YYYY_MM_DD format for chronological sorting.
 4. Use version numbers as _vX.X (e.g., _v1.0).)
 5. Ensure folder names clearly reflect the task or project module.
 6. Organize files into a workflow using numbers.